From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis: Experiments

 \textbf{Dataset.} We train our method on RealEstate10K (RE10K)~\cite{zhou2018stereo} and DL3DV~\cite{ling2024dl3dv}.
 To evaluate generalization across diverse scenes, we additionally test on the object-centric DTU dataset~\cite{jensen2014dtu}, the outdoor ACID dataset~\cite{liu2021infinite}, and ScanNet++~\cite{yeshwanth2023scannetpp}.
 For downstream finetuning, we further train and evaluate on BlendedMVS~\cite{yao2020blendedmvs}.

-\textbf{Baselines.} For NVS methods, we first compare to approaches trained without supervised priors (Sec.~\ref{sec:results_no_priors}).
-Although the original NoPoSplat and SPFSplat typically require initialization from the supervised model MASt3R, their papers show that a brief warm-up stage using a DUSt3R-based point cloud distillation loss enables training from random initialization.
-This warm-up stage is temporary, and the overall training can still be considered prior-free.
-We denote this random-initialized variant with distillation warm-up using a superscript $^\ast$.
-SelfSplat employs self-supervised CroCoV2~\cite{weinzaepfel2023crocov2} weights.
-Accordingly, we compare to pixelSplat~\cite{charatan2024pixelsplat}, MVSplat~\cite{chen2024mvsplat}, NoPoSplat$^\ast$\cite{ye2025noposplat}, SelfSplat\cite{kang2025selfsplat}, and SPFSplat$^\ast$~\cite{huang2025spfsplat}.
-In Sec.~\ref{sec:results_with_priors}, we compare with methods trained with supervised priors, including the original MASt3R-initialized NoPoSplat and SPFSplat, as well as PF3plat~\cite{hong2024pf3plat} and SPFSplatV2/V2-L~\cite{huang2025spfsplatv2}.
+\textbf{Baselines.} For NVS methods, we first compare against approaches that do not rely on supervised 3D reconstruction priors (Sec.~\ref{sec:results_no_priors}).
+Although the original NoPoSplat and SPFSplat are typically initialized from the supervised MASt3R model, their papers show that a brief warm-up stage using a DUSt3R-based point cloud distillation loss enables training from random initialization.
+Since this distillation is used only during early training, we denote the resulting variants with a superscript $^\ast$.
+SelfSplat employs self-supervised CroCoV2\cite{weinzaepfel2023crocov2} features, pixelSplat adopts DINO~\cite{caron2021dino} features, and MVSplat uses the supervised UniMatch~\cite{xu2023unimatch} feature extractor.
+However, these methods do not leverage supervised 3D predictions (e.g., depth or pointmaps) for initialization or supervision.
+Accordingly, we compare against pixelSplat~\cite{charatan2024pixelsplat}, MVSplat~\cite{chen2024mvsplat}, NoPoSplat$^\ast$\cite{ye2025noposplat}, SelfSplat\cite{kang2025selfsplat}, and SPFSplat$^\ast$~\cite{huang2025spfsplat}.
+In Sec.~\ref{sec:results_with_priors}, we further compare against methods that leverage supervised 3D reconstruction priors, including the original MASt3R-initialized NoPoSplat and SPFSplat, as well as PF3plat~\cite{hong2024pf3plat} and SPFSplatV2/V2-L~\cite{huang2025spfsplatv2}.